ebzzry/ebzzry.github.io/src/en/quotes.md

 - You don’t solve more with more.
 You solve it with less.<br>—Caspian Keyes, Pantheon

 - Hey!
-Time won't wait for you<br>—Jamiroquai, Time Won't Wait
+Time won’t wait for you<br>—Jamiroquai, Time Won’t Wait

-- Before you heal someone, ask him if he's willing to give up the things that make him sick.<br>—Hippocrates
+- Before you heal someone, ask him if he’s willing to give up the things that make him sick.<br>—Hippocrates

 - No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.<br>—Socrates, 469–399 BC